 - The Library generally does not collect textbooks

 - Access to online items may take 48+ hours from the receipt of the item.
-This is due to the way that software uploads changes to Primo.
+This is due to the way that the discovery service (Primo) updates.
 Longer delays may occur depending on available staffing and/or time of year.
 Longer delays are rare.
 Items handed in on Friday may have longer delays since the staff does not process Reserves on the weekends.

 - Photocopies should be neat, clean, and legible, preferably with numbered pages.
 It is suggested that class notes and syllabi be typed.
 If your reserve material is an article, the original article is preferred over a photocopy.
 Our scanner is capable of reproducing materials in photographic quality including color.